TribThapa/TribThapa/README.md

 ### Hey, I'm Thapa 👋

-I am a data analyst with a background in academic and industry research 😄 <p>&nbsp;</p>
-I have technical skills in statistics, Python, Pandas, APIs, Data Visualisation, Machine Learning 💻, and Blockchain Technology 💸 💰from Monash University.
-I love to learn, upskill, and collaborate on innovative projects 😃
+I'm a data analyst with a background in academic and industry research.😄&nbsp; I enjoy using statistics, Python, Pandas, APIs, Data Visualisation, Machine Learning 💻, and Blockchain Technology 💸 💰 to understand finance, strategise trades, and educate😃

 I